marlia92/PFA-component-starter/src/component-library/content/pages/getting-started.md

 * **`data-prop` attributes** tell CloudCannon which props map to editable regions for inline editing.
 * **Conditional rendering** (the `&&` checks) means components only render when they have content.

-This is the foundation of how you build in the Astro Component Library: combine polished building blocks to create Page Sections that editors can use to build pages without touching code.
+This is the foundation of how you build in the Astro Component Starter: combine polished building blocks to create Page Sections that editors can use to build pages without touching code.

 ## Customizing your brand